Tropospheric ozone depletion events

-Tropospheric ozone depletion events are phenomena that reduce the concentration of ozone in the earth's troposphere.
-Ozone (O3) is a trace gas which has been of concern because of its unique dual role in different layers of the lower atmosphere.
+Tropospheric ozone depletion events are phenomena that reduce the concentration of ozone in the Earth's lower atmosphere.
+Ozone (O3) is a trace gas which has been of concern because of its unique dual role in different layers of the atmosphere.
 Apart from absorbing UV-B radiation and converting solar energy into heat in the stratosphere, ozone in the troposphere provides greenhouse effect and controls the oxidation capacity of the atmosphere.

-Sources of Tropospheric Ozone
+Sources of tropospheric ozone

 Ozone in the troposhere is determined by photochemical production and destruction, dry deposition and cross-tropopause transport of ozone from the stratosphere.
 In the Arctic troposphere, transport and photochemical reactions involving nitrogen oxides and volatile organic compounds (VOCs) as a result of human emissions also produce ozone resulting in a background mixing ratio of 30 to 50 nmol mol−1 (ppb).
 Nitrogen oxides play a key role in recycling active free radicals (such as reactive halogens) in the atmosphere and indirectly affect ozone depletion.
 Ozone depletion events (ODEs) are phenomena associated with the sea ice zone.
 They are routinely observed at coastal locations when incoming winds have traversed sea ice covered areas.